< Home

 Dec 27, 2020

-A seven-year-old boy (“AA”), whose name was withheld by the Court, was one of a number of children who attended a three-day Summerfest event at St Edmond’s Independent School, St Thomas' Hill, on Friday 1 August 2014 (Hooper, 2016; Applebey, 2016; BBC News, 2016).
+A seven-year-old boy (“AA”), whose name was withheld by the Court, was one of several children who attended a three-day Summerfest event at St Edmond’s Independent School, St Thomas' Hill, on Friday, 1 August 2014 (Hooper, 2016; Appleby, 2016; BBC News, 2016).

 At around 15:00, during AA’s session in the pool, 30 children were in the pool enjoying a free swim when AA lost his float.
 AA lost his swimming flotation aid and struggled to reach a point of safety before falling unconscious in the water.
 He was spotted and recovered by poolside lifeguards three minutes later and had stopped breathing.
-Staff administered in-water resuscitation breaths and managed to restore AA’s breathing before he was recovered to poolside and emergency services arrived to transport him to William Harvey Hospital for further observation (Hooper, 2016; Applebey, 2016; BBC News, 2016).
+Staff administered in-water resuscitation breaths and restored AA’s breathing before he recovered to poolside, and emergency services arrived to transport him to William Harvey Hospital for further observation (Hooper, 2016; Appleby, 2016; BBC News, 2016).

 AA survived the accident and was kept under observation for the next 24 hours.
 He developed pneumonitis (inflammation of the lung tissue) as a result of the accident, which was subsequently treated.
 AA has been left with a fear of water, but the accident has also impacted the health of AA’s mother, who has suffered from post-traumatic stress disorder following the accident (Hooper, 2016).